How to administer Azure Cache for Redis

 Which node should I reboot to test my application?

 To test the resiliency of your application against failure of the primary node of your cache, reboot the Primary node.
 To test the resiliency of your application against failure of the replica node, reboot the Replica node.
-To test the resiliency of your application against total failure of the cache, reboot Both nodes.

 Can I reboot the cache to clear client connections?